 - Help Control Mosquitoes that Spread Dengue, Chikungunya, and Zika Viruses (Centers for Disease Control and Prevention) - PDF Also in Spanish

-- Mosquito Bite Prevention For Travelers (Centers for Disease Control and Prevention) - PDF Also in Spanish
+- Protect against Mosquito Bites when Traveling (Centers for Disease Control and Prevention) - PDF Also in Spanish

-- Zika - Sexual Transmission and Prevention (Centers for Disease Control and Prevention) Also in Spanish
+- Zika Virus: Sexual Transmission and Prevention (Centers for Disease Control and Prevention) Also in Spanish

-- Microcephaly and Other Birth Defects: Zika (Centers for Disease Control and Prevention) Also in Spanish
+- Microcephaly and Other Birth Defects: Zika Virus (Centers for Disease Control and Prevention) Also in Spanish

 - Zika and Guillain-Barré Syndrome (Centers for Disease Control and Prevention) Also in Spanish